LivePersonInc/knowledge-center-archive/pages/documents/Agent and manager workspace/Workspace configuration/salesforce-integration.md

   * Choose a SF Field Name
   * Choose ‘Editability’ mode.
   **Note:** Editability mode may sometimes be enforced according to your SF settings and permissions.
   * LivePerson Field Name - Choose a LP value only if you want this field to be prepopulated with one.
-Choose “Other" to manually configure a specific LP Value not included in the list (PreChat Survey, PostChat Survey, Extra SDEs, etc…) – See Appendix #1 for advanced instructions on how to set this.
+Choose “Other" to manually configure a specific LP Value not included in the list (pre-chat survey, post-chat survey, extra SDEs, etc…) – See Appendix #1 for advanced instructions on how to set this.
   * Include in Overview - within the Choose this is you want the field to appear in the bubble widget (The bubble appears when clicking ‘i’ next to the Account/Contact from the main Search screen of the widget). **Note:** Only the first 5 fields will be shown in the bubble
   * Required - Setting the field as mandatory when creating or editing the record.
   * Default Value - Set up a fixed default text value for a field (will be editable by the agent).